Refugee Stats

 A. Eritrea’s Rankings.

-• In 2023, Eritrea was tied with North Korea as the fourth most “Not Free” country in the world.
+• In 2024, Eritrea was tied with North Korea as the seventh most “Not Free” country in the world.
 Freedom House.[1]

 • In 2023, Eritrea had the world’s seventh highest number of jailed reporters, and the highest number in Africa.
 Committee to Protect Journalists.[2]